lanterno/friendly_clock/README.md

 The code is able to flip the time to use `5 to 12` but also able to know that it switched from `PM` to `AM`.

+I had to make an assumption that `23:55` -> `Five to Twelve AM` and not `Five to midnight`.
+Both options are easy to build.